civicrm/civicrm-user-guide/docs/contributions/initial-set-up.md

 initial financial accounts in a new CiviCRM install include a variety of revenue accounts, and other ones that your bookkeeper will recognize, such as accounts receivable.
-We recommend you configure financial types and financial accounts in coordination with your bookkeeper or accountant.
+We recommend you configure financial types and financial accounts in consultation with your bookkeeper or accountant.

 Many accounting software options require the accounting code to match exactly, so be careful to avoid extra spaces.

+## **Payment processors**

+CiviCRM provides you with the ability to take payments online on your website.
+You can take payments for a variety of reasons including fundraising campaigns, membership dues and event attendance.

+To start taking payments online you need to [configure a payment processor](../contributions/payment-procesors.md) which will connect your website to the credit card and banking infrastructure that actually processes the payment.

 ## **Payment Methods**

-Navigate to **Administer > CiviContribute > Payment Methods** to edit existing options that can be used for contributions or to add a new option through Add Payment Methods.
+Navigate to **Administer > CiviContribute > Payment Methods** to edit existing options that can be used for contributions or to add a new option through **Add Payment Methods**.
 The common options - credit card, cash, check, debit card, and EFT - are installed by default.

 ## **Accepted Credit Cards**

-Navigate to **Administer > CiviContribute > Accepted Credit Cards** to edit existing acceptable credit cards or define a new option through **Add Accept Credit Card**.
+Navigate to **Administer > CiviContribute > Accepted Credit Cards** to edit existing acceptable credit cards or define a new option through **Add Accepted Credit Card**.

-Note: If billing information is collected on the payment processor's website then you will need to configure credit card/payment methods on that site.
+Note: If billing information is collected on the payment processor's website then you will need to configure accepted credit cards/payment methods on that site.